Food hygiene ratings given to two Liverpool takeaways

 Advertisement

-And Naples, at 331 Aigburth Road, Liverpool was given a score of one on September 13.
+And Gateacre Fish bar, at 173 Grange Lane, Liverpool was given a score of zero on September 20.

-It means that of Liverpool's 604 takeaways with ratings, 301 (50%) have ratings of five and just six have zero ratings.
+It means that of Liverpool's 604 takeaways with ratings, 301 (50%) have ratings of five and just seven have zero ratings.